 Finasteride selectively inhibits the Type 2 isoenzyme, whereas dutasteride inhibits both Type 1 and Type 2 isoenzymes of 5 alpha-reductase.

 Dutasteride achieves a more rapid suppression of dihydrotestosterone (DHT) than finasteride.
 Whereas 5-mg finasteride decreases serum DHT by about 70%, dutasteride can decrease serum DHT by more than 90%.

-Patients treated with dutasteride (Avodart) are less likely to experience acute urinary retention and less likely to experience prostate-related surgeries than patients treated with finasteride (Proscar)1-2.
+Patients treated with dutasteride (Avodart) are less likely to experience acute urinary retention and less likely to undergo prostate-related surgeries than patients treated with finasteride (Proscar)1-2.

 Dutasteride and finasteride appear to have a similar safety profile.